donapieppo/cmsino/README.md

 # Cmsino

-Cms rails gem for developers in its smallest form possible.
+Cms rails gem (Rails Engine) for developers in its smallest form possible.
 Not usable now :-)

 ## Installation